thomasWeise/functionComposeR/README.md

 ## Introduction

-This package provides three functions, namely
+This package provides four functions, namely

 1. `expression.simplify`, which attempts to resolve as many sub-expressions of an expression as possible,
 2. `function.canonicalize`, which tries to resolve the promises and variables inside a function, and
-3. `function.compose` which combines/chains two functions together.
+3. `function.compose`, which combines/chains two functions together.
+4. `function.substitute`, which substitutes a specified subset of the formal parameters of a function with specified values, yielding a function of smaller arity

 The goal is to be able to produce readable and quick-to-evaluate functions, in particular to be able to compose functions iteratively without creating